lorenzo-rovigatti/comp_bio_notes/all_atom.md

 where the prime on the summation indicates that the sum is over all periodic images $\vec n$ and over all particle pairs $(i, j)$, except $i = j$ if $\vec n = (0, 0, 0)$, *i.e.* particle $i$ interacts with all its periodic images but not with itself.
 Unfortunately, Eq. [](#eq:U_el) cannot be used to compute the electrostatic energy in a simulation because it contains a conditionally convergent sum.

 To improve the convergence of the expression for the electrostatic potential energy, we follow [](doi:10.1002/andp.19213690304) and rewrite the expression for the charge density.
-In equation [](#eq:U_el) we have represented the charge density as a sum of $\delta$-functions.
+In equation [](#eq:U_el) the charge density is represented as a sum of $\delta$-functions.
 The contribution to the electrostatic potential due to these point charges decays as $1 / r$.
 Now consider what happens if we assume that every particle $i$ with charge $q_i$ is surrounded by a diffuse charge distribution of the opposite sign, such that the total charge of this cloud exactly cancels $q_i$ .
-In that case only the fraction of $q_i$ that is not screened contributed to the electrostatic potential due to particle $i$.
+In that case only the fraction of $q_i$ that is not screened contributes to the electrostatic potential due to particle $i$.
 At large distances, this fraction goes to $0$ in a way that depends on the functional form of the screening charge distribution, which we will take as Gaussian in the following.

 ```{figure} figures/ewald.png
 :name: fig:ewald